commonknowledge/movement-app/scripts/script.md

 Chatting with Movement.
 Movement is a beta app from Common Knowledge, a cooperative based in Hackney.

 Welcome to Movement!
 I'm XXXX from the team, here to get you started.
 To begin with we need to know a couple of things to match you with events and campaigns in your area.
 Any questions you have just let me know.

-"What are the issues most important to you in Hackney?
+What are the issues most important to you in Hackney?
 Pick as many as you want!

 1. 🏥 Healthcare service cuts
 2. 🎓 Education cuts